Charcoal

 Includes the following.

 Charcoal is one of the first tools used to make artwork, appearing in cave paintings dating back 28,000 years.
-It is the earth's drawing tool.
+It is the Earth's drawing tool.

 Charcoal, like graphite, varies in hardness and is also available in pencils or powder.
 Shading may be produced by smudging the marks made using a stump (made with cotton), tortillion (made from rolled paper), or even a Kleenex.